 Difference in hourly rate – Mean & Median

-Women’s mean hourly rate is 20.3% lower than men’s
+Women’s mean hourly rate is 2% higher than men’s

-Women’s median hourly rate is 0.3% lower than men’s
+Women’s median hourly rate is 2% higher than men’s

 - The mean hourly rate is the average hourly wage across the entire organisation so the mean gender pay gap is a measure of the difference between women’s mean hourly wage and men’s mean hourly wage.